Luo-Zhengding/Frequency-Direction-MCSFANC/README.md

   </div>
 </div>

-## Highlights
-1. We proposed the Frequency-Direction Aware Multichannel Selective Fixed-filter Active Noise Control (FD-MCSFANC) method, which incorporates both frequency and direction information of primary noises for accurate filter selection in the multichannel ANC (MCANC) system.
-2. A CNN is designed to classify noises based on both frequency components and Direction-of-Arrival (DOA), with the combined classification results determining selected control filters.
-A joint loss function based on multi-task learning is utilized to implement end-to-end training of the CNN.
+- In the FD-MCSFANC method, a lightweight CNN is designed to classify noises based on both frequency components and Direction-of-Arrival (DOA), with the combined classification results determining selected control filters.
+- Furthermore, a joint loss function based on multi-task learning is utilized to implement end-to-end training of the CNN.
-3. Numerical simulations show that the FD-MCSFANC method effectively attenuates noises with different frequencies and incident angles.
+- Numerical simulations show that the FD-MCSFANC method effectively attenuates noises with different frequencies and incident angles.
+Moreover, it responds much faster than traditional adaptive algorithms and achieves better global noise control performance than the Multichannel SFANC (MCSFANC) method.